stefan-kolb/docker-dojo/README.md

 Make sure to set appropriate dependencies to allow an automatic bootstrapping of the service composition via `docker-compose up`.
 The services images, search, and charts need the `microservices.env` mounted as environment file that provides the credentials for the Spotify API.

-Remember, the user interface is available at http://{docker-machine-ip}:80.
-To alter the currently played song, change the URL query params inside the browser window, e.g., http://{docker-machine-ip}/?title={songtitle}&artist={artist name}.
+Remember, the user interface is available at `http://{docker-machine-ip}:80`.
+To alter the currently played song, change the URL query params inside the browser window, e.g., `http://{docker-machine-ip}/?title={songtitle}&artist={artist name}`.

 As an *optional* improvement, define separate named networks inside the Compose file that isolate at least the frontend from the backend services or even all of the services from each other.